 Project Clock Pro

-Project Clock Pro has all the features of Project Clock standard plus it can be used with multiple users sharing common data over a network.
-Project Clock Pro also has a custom reporting tool to allow end users to create their own reports.
-Pro has a security feature to prevent users from accessing the time data of others.
-The Pro version also has a timesheet entry form to enter a weeks worth of data at a single sitting.
+Project Clock Pro has all the features of Project Clock Standard but also allows multiple users to share common data over a network.
+Project Clock Pro also has a custom reporting tool that enables users to edit and create reports.
+The Pro edition has a security feature to prevent users from seeing the time data of others.
+A timesheet entry form in the Pro edition lets you enter a weeks worth of data at a single sitting.

 Pros

-• Data can be shared over a network.
+• Time data can be shared over a network.

 • Easy to install.